 In an ideal world you would find a dream home at a price you could afford and no other buyers would be interested.
 Sadly that is extremely unlikely to ever be the case.
 So how can you maximise your chances of having your offer accepted?

-Making an offer requires some strategy – the seller, naturally, wants the full asking price but, hopefully the estate agent will be skilful enough to recognise a good offer when it comes along so if you deploy some of the following strategies that dream home could soon be yours.
+Making an offer requires some strategy as any guide to moving house will tell you.
+The seller, naturally, wants the full asking price but, hopefully the estate agent will be skilful enough to recognise a good offer when it comes along so if you deploy some of the following strategies that dream home could soon be yours.

 Don’t insult the seller by making a ridiculously low first offer – this will not work in your favour if other more realistic buyers are also making offers.
 On the other hand don’t offer your maximum straight away.
 Nor just pick a figure out of the air.
 Make sure you have seen plenty of similar houses for sale and also check the recently sold house prices for your area (Zoopla is good for this).
 Also check the condition of other similar houses for sale or recently sold homes.